kunduarjun/CurrencyConversion/README.md

 Ex: API_KEY = {Enter your API key as a string here}

 Output is written to file named 'trackingExchangeRate.txt' within the same directory as the program.

+Some graphing functionality is currently in the works.